-Run Wild Vancouver and Ridgeline Athletics present an interactive Speaker Series with expert talks from local athletes, sports professionals, and adventurists.
+In Spring of 2020, Run Wild Vancouver and Ridgeline Athletics presented an interactive Speaker Series with expert talks from athletes, sports professionals, and adventurists.

 Ridgeline Athletics (@ridgelineath) is a BC based coaching team focusing on trail, mountain, and ultra running.
 Coaches Eric, Gary, Jeanelle, and Ryan will be having a group discussion on training during the COVID crisis, avoiding overtraining as we transition from spring to summer, and establishing goals when races get cancelled.